verbb/formie/docs/get-started/upgrading-from-v3.md

 ## Translation Strings

-Formie 4 standardizes several message keys that sites commonly override in `translations/*/formie.php`, especially for front-end validation and text-limit counters.
+Formie 4 standardizes several **plugin-owned** message keys that sites commonly override in `translations/*/formie.php`, especially for front-end validation and text-limit counters.

+These are strings Formie ships in English and translates with `Craft::t('formie', …)`.
+They are separate from form field labels and messages you edit in the form builder.
+See [Form Content Translations](#form-content-translations) if you previously mapped builder copy through translation files.

-If your project overrides these strings, update the **source keys** in your translation files.
+If your project overrides plugin UI strings, update the **source keys** in your translation files.
 Formie looks up messages by the English source string passed to `Craft::t('formie', …)`, not by a separate message ID.

 ### Front-end validation placeholders